rstudio/keras3/man-src/k_one_hot/3-rendered.md

 and the index corresponding to the integer value is marked as 1, while all other indices are marked as 0.

-# Returns
-Integer tensor: One-hot encoded tensor with the same shape as `x` except for the specified `axis` dimension, which will have a length of `num_classes`.
-The dtype of the output tensor is determined by `dtype` or the default data type of the backend.

 # Examples
 ```python
 x = keras.ops.convert_to_tensor([1, 3, 2, 0])